imclerran/roc-openrouter/README.md

 - Access to over 230 open and closed source models, including models from OpenAI, Anthropic, Mistral, Meta, Google, Microsoft, Perplexity, and more.
 - Most common LLM parameters such as `temperature`, `topP`, `topK`, `repetitionPenalty`, etc.
 - OpenRouter specific features like fallback models and provider preferences.
 - 🚀 __NEW!__ LLM tool use - this enables the AI model to call Roc functions and use the results in its answers.
+  - Includes a collection of prebuilt tools, or you can build your own

 ## Example